Dr Raffaella BottiniLecturer in Corpus Linguistics

-More specifically, my current PhD research explores lexical complexity at different proficiency levels in the Trinity Lancaster Corpus, a 4.2-million-word learner corpus of L2 English spoken exams.
-It also considers the effect of task-related factors on learner’s lexical choices.
+My doctoral research focused on the application of corpus methods to the analysis of vocabulary in L2 English speech to inform language testing and second language acquisition.
+More specifically, my PhD research explored lexical complexity at different proficiency levels in the Trinity Lancaster Corpus, a 4.2-million-word learner corpus of L2 English spoken exams.

-I am a member of the Second Language Learning and Teaching (SLLAT) research group.
+I am a member of SLLAT, LTRG and Trinity research groups.

 I mainly teach on the MA in Corpus Linguistics (distance) and on the PgCert in Corpus Linguistics (distance), and contribute to the MA in TESOL (distance).

 - LING553 - Corpus design and data collection

 - LING555 - Statistics and data visualization